lsphillips/wait-for-the-element/README.md

 ### Waiting for an element

-You can wait for an element matching a provided selector to exist and retrieve it:
+You can wait for an element to match a provided selector and retrieve it:

 ``` js
 let element;